-The Executive Director of the Office may, under special circumstances, grant exemption from the requirement to be a national of an EEA Member State, provided that the professional representative demonstrates that he or she is a 'highly qualified professional'.
-He may also grant an exemption from the requirement of having regularly represented in trade mark matters for at least 5 years, provided that the professional representative demonstrates that he or she has acquired the required qualification in another way.
+The Executive Director of the Office may grant exemption from the requirement to be a national of a European Economic Area (EEA) Member State, provided that the requestor demonstrates that they are a 'highly qualified professional'.
+The Executive Director may also grant an exemption from the requirement of having regularly acted as a representative in trade mark matters for at least 5 years, provided that the requestor demonstrates that they have acquired the required qualification in another way.
 This power is of a discretionary nature.

-The broad discretionary power to grant exemptions from the 5 years' experience requirement or from EEA nationality requirement pursuant to Article 120(4) EUTMR and Article 78(4) CDR will be exercised by the Executive Director of the Office with due regard to the fact that the provision (i) does not confer any right to the person requesting the exemptions, (ii) is conceived as an exception from the general rule, which needs to be applied restrictively and on a strictly individual basis only, and (iii) can also be based on more general considerations such as the absence of any need for additional professional representatives.
+The broad discretionary power to grant exemptions from the 5 years' experience requirement or from the EEA nationality requirement pursuant to Article 120(4) EUTMR and Article 78(4) CDR will be exercised by the Executive Director of the Office with due regard to the fact that the provision (i) does not confer any right to the person requesting the exemptions, (ii) is conceived as an exception to the general rule, which needs to be applied restrictively and on a strictly individual basis only, and (iii) can also be based on more general considerations such as the absence of any need for additional professional representatives.